oskarrough/dotfiles/OSX.md

 ```
 brew doctor
 brew install git node fish yarn mas
-fish
-hgdf
 ```

-To change the default shell to use Fish, run this:
+To change the default shell to use Fish, run this and afterwards restart your shell.

 ```
 echo '/usr/local/bin/fish' | sudo tee -a /etc/shells